222093271/sit737-2025-prac9p/README.md

 * **MongoDB Atlas** offers a flexible and scalable NoSQL backend with integrated performance monitoring and automated backups.

-* **Docker** is used to containerize the entire application, ensuring consistency across development, testing, and deployment environments.
+* **Docker** is used to containerise the entire application, ensuring consistency across development, testing, and deployment environments.

 * **Kubernetes** orchestrates deployment, load balancing, health checks, and service exposure using `NodePort`.